openmaptiles/openmaptiles-tools/docker/import-sql/README.md

 # !!
 OBSOLETE !!

 This image is obsolete, and should not be used.
-Use `openmaptiles-tools` image instead. `import_sql.sh` was copied to `/bin`.
+Use `openmaptiles-tools` image instead. `import_sql.sh` was copied to `/bin` and should be used as `import-sql` command.

 ## Import SQL files into PostgreSQL [![Docker Automated buil](https://img.shields.io/docker/automated/openmaptiles/import-sql.svg)](https://hub.docker.com/r/openmaptiles/import-sql/)